 The provision of our partnership agreement preventing the amendments having the effects described in the clauses above can be amended upon the approval of the holders of at least 90.0% of the outstanding units, voting as a single class (including units owned by our general partner and its affiliates).
-Upon completion of our initial public offering, affiliates of our general partner owned approximately % of our outstanding common and subordinated units.
+Upon completion of the offering, affiliates of our general partner will own approximately 84.6% of our outstanding common and subordinated units.